 Taking his uncle’s advice about using his powers responsibly, Peter decides to become a vigilante (amusingly enough, gaining spider powers also seems to have given Peter knowledge of martial arts), while also growing closer to Mary Jane and taking his first tentative steps into young adulthood by going off to college and trying to hold down a job.
 There’s a noticeable and enjoyable difference between Peter’s usual demeanor and his attitude as his alter-ego.
 It’s implied that Spider-Man is Peter’s outlet for some of his more repressed traits, letting him loosen up and become a confident, sharp-tongued daredevil when he dons the mask.
 But it’s not long before he has to deal with a superhero’s burden.
 Trying to stop Green Goblin also means dealing with his wrath.
 Peter finds himself on the receiving end of the Goblin’s games and torment as he tries to break him by targeting his friends, his family and innocent people.
 There’s a small but significant moment where Peter has a nightmare about the Goblin, which reminds the audience that Peter is still just an eighteen year old fresh out of school who’s fighting an insane, murderous terrorist well over twice his age and that’s bound to take a psychological toll eventually.
 The climax is surprisingly brutal, especially after that reminder of how young Peter still is.
 Up until now, Peter has been somewhat in control of things and able to play the hero, but when he runs out of tricks he gets dragged down to human level and beaten within an inch of his life by the Green Goblin.
 Norman almost kills him and he only just barely wins their fight due to his indomitable spirit.
 His victory comes at a steep, horrible price though, saddling him with even more guilt, and after everything he’s experienced in this movie, Peter decides it’s best if he goes it alone – which nicely sets up the dilemma for “Spider-Man 2“.
 Peter started this movie as a boy, but he walks away from it as a man.
 A Spider-Man.

 Mary Jane Watson, portrayed by Kirsten Dunst, is the school ‘it’ girl and Peter’s next door neighbor.
 Despite being a popular girl in a high school movie, Mary Jane is a nice person with a gentle nature, and even early on she has a sort of fondness for Peter.
 She’s flirtatious, outgoing and vivacious, but also more troubled than she likes to let on, putting on a party girl facade to her classmates.
-In contrast to the dream girl Peter had been crushing on, MJ is pretty down-to-earth in person.
+In contrast to the dream girl Peter had been crushing on, MJ is pretty down-to-earth in person and a hard worker.
 I really enjoy Peter and Mary Jane’s budding friendship throughout the film, with or without the romantic undertones.
-It’s a bit awkward, but also earnest and sweet.
+It’s a bit awkward, but also earnest and sweet: the definition of teenage puppy love.
 Peter and Mary Jane bond by talking about their dreams and ambitions, as Peter wants to be a photographer and Mary Jane hopes to be a star on Broadway, even if they may have some difficulty achieving them.
 Throughout the film, they confide in each other and try to physically and emotionally support each other, and their numerous and cumulative shared scenes make for enjoyably quiet and tender side-trips between the main action.
 Mary Jane gradually falling in love with Peter and reciprocating his crush is also handled well, though it’s probably on your second watch that you’ll be paying enough attention to MJ as a tritagonist to notice her journey through the film.

 It’s established early on that Mary Jane comes from a broken family and has a toxic and abusive father who has worn down her self-esteem over the years.
 Mary Jane has had it drilled into her head that she’s worthless and is very self-conscious about her talents (or lack of).
 When she dates guys, she tends to go for guys who are ‘important’ in some way – guys who are popular like Flash, or rich and upcoming like Harry – presumably because they make her feel validated or worthwhile by proxy.
 But she doesn’t really love them, and they don’t really love her.
 She also develops a short-lived crush on the heroic Spider-Man.
 But it’s clear that out of all her ‘suitors’, Peter is the only one who really takes an interest in her, likes her for who she is, cares for her and tries to support her by making her feel valid, and even tries to be a friend when she’s not looking for a lover.
 Something real and tangible blooms between them, and when she realizes she’s in actual, real love she decides to act on it – she chooses him.
 Superhero love interests are often attracted to their handsome, hero personas (like Lois Lane), so I like that it’s nerdy, normal Peter who steals her heart, especially as we move into “Spider-Man 2”.
 Unfortunately for MJ, Peter’s character arc has been moving in the opposite direction as hers – everything he’s experienced in the movie has convinced him that the two of them having a relationship is a bad idea – so she winds up being rebuffed until the next movie in a perfect example of a bittersweet ending.
 Peter and Mary Jane are probably at their most likable in this first film, since arguably one of the flaws of the Raimi trilogy is that the two of them get slightly more dickish with each movie, which eventually comes to a head in “Spider-Man 3“.